Counseling Practicum Program Overview

 • Longer Term Therapy

-• Weekly Individual Supervision
+• Individual and Group Supervision

 • Quarterly Case Presentations